tranhoangnguyen03/OSM-7B-Chat/README.md

 # OSM-7B-Chat

 This is an interactive chat app built with Streamlit to demonstrate conversational AI models.
+Try it on on (Streamlit Cloud app[https://tranhoangnguyen03-osm-7b-chat-app-6yihj6.streamlit.app/]

 ## Features